Alignak-monitoring/alignak-doc/source/14_contributing/how-to-contribute.rst

     * Explain the issue you encountered, and how you fixed it (short description)
     * Add test cases in a separate commit
-    * Link any Github issue it is related to (if you fix an issue for example)
+    * Link any GitHub issue it is related to (if you fix an issue for example)
-    * Mention any limitations of your imlpementation
+    * Mention any limitations of your implementation
     * Mention any removal of supported feature